Teddy Hart

 Edward Ellsworth Annis (born February 2, 1980) is a Canadian-American professional wrestler, better known by his ring name Teddy Hart.
 He currently wrestles on the independent circuit.
+He is one-half of the RCW (Real Canadian Wrestling) Tag Team Champions with Steven Styles.
 He wrestled on a National scale for Major League Wrestling (MLW) as the leader of The Hart Foundation, where he held the MLW World Middleweight and MLW Tag Team championships.
 He has also wrestled for AAA, the short-lived Wrestling Society X, Jersey All Pro Wrestling, and Dragon Gate USA.
 He operates a wrestling school in Edmonton.
 He is the son of Georgia Hart of the Hart wrestling family and wrestler B. J. Annis.
-He is also the nephew of former professional wrestlers, Bret Hart and Owen Hart.
+He is also the nephew of former professional wrestlers Bret Hart and Owen Hart.
 Hart achieved an early degree of fame when he became the youngest wrestler to be signed to the World Wrestling Federation (now WWE).
 His subsequent release, controversial actions while wrestling on the independent circuit and various legal problems have earned him a measure of infamy.

 Outside of the ring, Annis has been a mentor to several young wrestlers and has been a trainer at wrestling schools.
 Among his trainees are Jack Evans, Pete Wilson and his younger cousin Matt Hart.
 Annis is also a cat lover and breeder of Persian cats which he has used sometimes in storylines and brought with him to matches.

 Early life

 Annis is the oldest male grandchild of Stu and Helen Hart and the second oldest overall.
 His mother is of Greek descent through her maternal grandmother and Irish through her maternal grandfather.
 His maternal grandfather was of Scots-Irish, English and Scottish descent.
 On his father's side he is part Italian.
-He is the nephew of former professional wrestlers, Bret Hart, Owen Hart, Bruce Hart, Keith Hart, Smith Hart, Ross Hart, Dean Hart, and Wayne Hart.
+He is the nephew of former professional wrestlers Bret Hart, Owen Hart, Bruce Hart, Keith Hart, Smith Hart, Ross Hart, Dean Hart, and Wayne Hart.
 Annis holds dual citizenship with Canada and the United States.

 Annis grew up with three siblings, two sisters named Annie and Angela, as well as a younger brother named Matthew who died of necrotizing fasciitis in 1996.
 Annis is the cousin of fellow professional wrestlers Natalya Neidhart, Mike Hart, Matt Hart, Harry Smith, Bruce Hart Jr. and Torrin Hart as well as wrestling personalities Lindsay Hart and Georgia Smith.

 Professional wrestling career

+Early career (1995–1998)

-Hart debuted in July 1995 at Rockyford, Alberta, where he teamed up with his brother, Matthew, and defeated his cousin, Harry Smith, and TJ Wilson.
-In the Calgary-based Stampede Wrestling promotion, Hart teamed with Smith, Wilson and Jack Evans.
+Hart debuted in July 1995 at Rockyford, Alberta, where he teamed up with his brother, Matthew, and defeated his cousin Harry Smith and T. J. Wilson.
+In the Calgary, Alberta-based Stampede Wrestling promotion, Hart teamed with Smith, Wilson and Jack Evans.
 In 2000, he wrestled for and was a key creative figure in the Matrats promotion.
-At the age of 16, he wrestled in the opening match of a World Wrestling Federation house show in Calgary, teaming with his cousin, Harry Smith, against Andrew Picarnic and T.J.
-Wilson (Tyson Kidd) as a tribute to his brother, Matthew, who had recently died.
+At the age of 16, he wrestled in the opening match of a World Wrestling Federation house show in Calgary, teaming with his cousin Harry Smith against Andrew Picarnic and T. J. Wilson as a tribute to his brother, Matthew, who had recently died.